- Full Description

 10. Execution Plans

 15. Beyond Data Access and Join Optimization

 - Source Code/Downloads

-Please Login to submit errata.On page 19:Original sentence: The selectivity is a value between 0 and 1 representing the fraction of rows filtered by an operation.Author Comment:
+If you think that you've found an error in this book, please let us know by emailing to email@example.com .
+You will find any confirmed erratum below, so you can check if your concern has already been addressed.On page 19:Original sentence: The selectivity is a value between 0 and 1 representing the fraction of rows filtered by an operation.Author Comment:

 On page 24:In Figure 2-3 two “boxes” contain the same text (Store parent cursor in library cache).
 The one at the top is right, the one at the bottom is wrong.
 It should be “Store child cursor in library cache”.